sashakid/ios-guide/README.md

 __Criticism:__

-1. It violates the single responsibility principle because of its quality of controlling its own crea-tion and lifecycle.
+1. It violates the single responsibility principle because of its quality of controlling its own creation and lifecycle.
 2. It introduces global state to your application.
 I would say global state is very bad because any code can change its value.
 So at the time of debugging it's really hard to find which portion of the code has made the current stage of global variable.
 3. Singleton is generally a bad idea if you are doing unit testing, and it's generally a bad idea not to perform unit testing.